JayLoomis/soup-docs/README.md

 Leonard Richardson's
 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) is an excellent Python package for dealing with markup files, especially HTML.
-However, as with so many great libraries, its documentation isn't great, and artificially increases the learning curve.
+However, as with so many great libraries, I found my learning curve to be steepended by the way the documentation presented it.
 This project is my attempt to improve the documentation experience.
 I'm doing this mostly because I want to keep using Beautiful Soup in my own work, and I want a useful reference.

 ## Beautiful Soup overview